-activating immune cells including T cells (3, 22, 34, 56).
+We could demonstrate that shockwave treatment caused Erk1/2 activation in the mouse mesenchymal progenitor cell line (C3H10T1/2) as well as in two different human cell types that may be involved in wound healing, namely primary adherent adipose derived stem cells and the Jurkat T cell line.
+ESWT has been shown to trigger inflammatory processes by activating immune cells including T cells (3,22,34,56).
 Our findings with these different cell types suggest that ESWT may aid tissue repair by influencing the inflammatory and regenerative aspects of wound healing.
-The effects of shock waves on primary human stem cells suggest that clinical ESWT may promote the growth and perhaps the differentiation of stem or progenitor cells during tissue regeneration (1, 57-59).
-In all three cell types we tested in vitro, we found a uniform scheme of shock wave-induced ATP release, subsequent stimulation of purinergic receptors, and the activation of Erk1/2 signaling, finally resulting in enhanced cell proliferation.
-We therefore conclude that this mechanism plays a central role in the response of mammalian cells to shock wave treatment.
+The effects of shockwaves on primary human stem cells suggest that clinical ESWT may promote the growth and perhaps the differentiation of stem or progenitor cells during tissue regeneration (1,57,58).
+In all three cell types we tested in vitro, we found a uniform scheme of shockwave-induced ATP release, subsequent stimulation of purinergic receptors, and the activation of Erk1/2 signaling, finally resulting in enhanced cell proliferation.
+We therefore conclude that this mechanism plays a central role in the response of mammalian cells to shockwave treatment.
 Our in vivo experiments demonstrated that the biological responses triggered by ESWT improved tissue repair.
-It remains to be seen to what extent the here proposed mechanism induced by ESWT also influences other aspects of wound healing such as neovascularization, angiogenesis, stem cell differentiation, and the inflammatory response involved in wound repair as shock wave treatment already has been reported to favor these phases of wound healing (2, 10, 12, 19, 60).
+It remains to be seen to what extent the here proposed mechanism induced by ESWT also influences other aspects of wound healing, such as neovascularization, angiogenesis, stem cell differentiation, and the inflammatory response involved in wound repair, as shockwave treatment already has been reported to favor these phases of wound healing (2,10,12,19,59).
 Our in vivo studies further revealed that ESWT improves wound healing in a rat ischemic skin flap model and that Erk1/2 signaling is involved in this process.
-Taken together with previous reports (5, 16) and with our in vitro and in vivo findings, this suggests that ESWT promotes wound healing by local ATP release and P2 receptor activation that foster cell proliferation and tissue remodeling via Erk1/2 activation.
+Taken together with previous reports (5,16) and with our in vitro and in vivo findings, this suggests that ESWT promotes wound healing by local ATP release and P2 receptor activation that fosters cell proliferation and tissue remodeling via Erk1/2 activation.

-Patients with diabetes often suffer from chronic ulcers, resulting in significant discomfort, risk of infection, and impaired quality of life.
-The treatment of such chronic wounds is difficult, and success is uncertain.
-ESWT is a novel treatment approach with a remarkable success rate (1, 2, 9).
-Schaden et al. (1) reported that a single session of ESWT can induce wound healing in patients suffering from different wound disorders.
-The clinical observation that a single ESWT session can affect outcome is echoed by our in vitro findings where shock wave treatment had prolonged effects on subsequent cellular functions.
-Furthermore, the advantage of using ESWT in an outpatient setting and its cost effectiveness (compared with other clinical procedures) underline the clinical relevance and the need for the integration of shock wave treatment into future clinical routine.
-Additionally, our results might help to explain the non-responsiveness to shock wave treatment in some patients suffering wound healing disorders.
-Besides well known factors contributing to wound healing such as age and lifestyle, the Erk1/2 signaling pathway
+Patients with diabetes often suffer from chronic ulcers resulting in significant discomfort, risk of infection, and impaired quality of life.
+The treatment of such chronic wounds is difficult and success is uncertain.
+ESWT is a novel treatment approach with a remarkable success rate (1,2,9).
+Schaden et al. reported that a single session of ESWT can induce wound healing in patients suffering from different wound disorders (1).
+The clinical observation that a single ESWT session can affect outcome is echoed by our in vitro where shockwave treatment had findings prolonged effects on subsequent cellular functions.
+Furthermore, the advantage of using ESWT in an outpatient setting and its cost effectiveness (compared to other clinical procedures) underline the clinical relevance and the need for the integration of shockwave treatment into future clinical routine.
+Additionally, our results might help to explain the non-responsiveness to shockwave treatment in some patients suffering wound healing disorders.
+Besides well-known factors contributing to wound healing such as age and lifestyle, the Erk1/2 signaling pathway has been described as crucial in the wound healing process (60,61).
+We therefore hypothesize that the non-responding patients might have an impaired Erk1/2 signaling pathway resistant to shockwave treatment.